qinhant/SE_verification_CCS/readme.md

+This is an artifact companioned with our [paper]().
+This repo is under the APACHE 2.0 License.

+To cite our paper:

 # Introduction
 ### This repo includes the verilog code and the tcl scripts to verify them in Cadence Jaspergold.
 The verilog code comes from the SE_varaint repo we created (https://github.com/shibo-chen/SE-prototype) and includes 7 different SE design variants.
 All the designs have already been processed with declassification and are ready for formal information flow check.